 Imagine running the military.
 You want more helicopters.
 Do you give out helicopter production permits to manufacturers, provide a government guaranteed line of credit to manufacturers of helicopters, buy equity in helicopter hire companies, and give cash grants to people who are buying existing helicopters from each other?
 No. Because it's bullshit.

 Error: Rezoning land to allow greater density is good.
 Forcing rezoned landowners to actually build homes is bad.

 Why: Because these policies are not about supplying more housing.
 They are bullshit financialisation.

 This one is a little more US centric.
-Instead of simply providing health care, they are proposing to get government to match payments into individual healthcare savings accounts.
+Instead of simply providing health care, they are proposing to get the government to match payments into individual healthcare savings accounts.
 It’s bullshit.
-It’s not an insurance program, because insurance only works when you have a diverse pool of participants – you can’t self-insure against catastrophic events, which is sort of the point.
+It’s not an insurance program because insurance only works when you have a diverse pool of participants – you can’t self-insure against catastrophic events, which is sort of the point.

-In Australia, money is funnelled into private health insurance using tax system incentives to the tune of $5 billion year.
+In Australia, money is funnelled into private health insurance using tax system incentives to the tune of $5 billion a year.
 For every dollar given by the public to the private hospital system, it provides only 40 cents worth of equivalent care compared to the public hospital system.
-From a health perspective it's 60% wasted money.
+From a health perspective, it's 60% wasted money.
 So why do it?